Kuči (tribe): Geography

-An area that is considered part of the wider Kuči region is Koja, a Catholic Albanian tribe.
-It is the last region of wider Kuči that became part of Montenegro in 1880.
-It includes the settlements of Koći, Fundina.
+An area that is also considered part of the wider Kuči region is that of Koja, a Catholic Albanian tribe.
+It became part of Montenegro in 1880 and it includes the settlements of Koći and Fundina.
 The region of Koja stands between Triepshi in the south and Kuči proper in the north.
 The people of Koja are referred to as Kojanë.

-Some villages stand between its sub-regions.
-For example, the village of Orahovo is situated between Old Kuči and Koja.
-Other settlements that were once part of one Kuči tribal region moved over time to another region.
+Some villages stand between the Kuči sub-regions.
+For example, the village of Orahovo is located between Old Kuči and Koja.
+Other settlements that were once part of one Kuči tribal region moved over time to other regions.